Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Proposal from Bill and Jonathan.md

 Whenever demands on administration go up beyond existing ability to deal, new people are found and vetted and paid for.

 ## Solution
-We attract huge numbers of wildly diverse people to think about and solve our problems, at reasonable low cost.
-Competing crowd-sourced think tanks.
+Let's attract huge numbers of wildly diverse people to play a game in which they think about and solve our problems, at reasonable low cost.
+A game composed of competing crowd-sourced think tanks and classrooms for skills needed.

 ## Cost